 How To Set Up a Data Contingency Plan

 In order to set up a data contingency plan, you’ll want to assign staff members to specific tasks in the event of an emergency.
-All of the particulars must be spelled out — the order of the restoration, and who is responsible for each of the steps and all the players involved.
-In short, it contains the overall strategy for the deployment of the plan.
+All of the particulars must be spelled out in an effective contingency plan — the order of the restoration, and who is responsible for each of the steps and all the players involved.
+In short, it contains the overall strategy and risk management steps for the deployment of the business contingency plan.
 This also means setting priorities for the order of restoring the systems and delegating which team members have the authority to view, alter, retrieve and restore data.

 Of course, it’s vital to test and revise your plan on a regular basis.
 Any changes in your business must be factored in — new hardware, software, personnel changes, new locations, etc. Think of it like a fire drill — it works best when well documented and practiced regularly.